 We are pleased you have chosen the Genetics Program of Texas A&M University to pursue your graduate studies.
 This Ph.D.
-Handbook provides a description of the doctoral program, what is expected from you and when, and all sorts of handy information about registration and forms, etc. It is important to note, however, that the TAMU Graduate Catalog for the 2017-2018 academic year is the official document stating the rules and regulations under which your pursuit of a graduate degree is to be conducted.
+Handbook provides a description of the doctoral program, what is expected from you and when, and all sorts of handy information about registration and forms, etc. It is important to note, however, that the TAMU Graduate Catalog for the which your pursuit of a graduate degree is to be conducted.
 We strongly suggest that you read the Genetics section under Interdisciplinary Degree Programs.